ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 # RATS Architecture

+[Editor's Note: the defined architecture still requires a lot more context to the average reader.
+A corresponding use-case document, dedicated section in this I-D, or appendix are required to provide that context are missing at the moment]

-The goal of the RATS architecture is to provide the building blocks - the roles defined by the RATS architecture - to enable the composition of service-chains and work-flows to create and appraise evidence about the trustworthiness of devices and services.
+The goal of the RATS architecture is to provide the building blocks - the roles defined by the RATS architecture - to enable the composition of service-chains/hierarchies and work-flows to create and appraise evidence about the trustworthiness of devices and services.

-The RATS architecture specifies the building blocks to create remote attestation procedures applicable Actors, Roles, Duties, and Interactions.
+The RATS architecture specifies:

+* the building blocks to create remote attestation procedures applicable Actors, Roles, Duties, and Interactions,
-The RATS architecture also defines mandatory and optional trust relationships between its Roles, including Roots of Trusts.
+* mandatory and optional trust relationships between its Roles, including Roots-of-Trust
-If Roles reside on separate Actors the Interactions between Roles are facilitated via network protocols.
+* the interaction between Roles that reside on separate Actors via network protocols,

-imposes requirements on payload definitions, interfaces, and network protocols with respect to proofs of freshness, attestation provenance, and required operational primitives that are available to devices and services taking on RATS roles.

-The RATS architecture does not prescribe specific payload definitions, role composition, or protocol use.
-However, it imposes requirements on payload definitions, interfaces, and network protocols with respect to proofs of freshness, attestation provenance, and required operational primitives that are available to devices and services taking on RATS roles.
-For brevity, the term “system” is a synonym for “device or service” in this document.

-## Roles, Devices, and Services
+* protocol framing, allowing for well-defined and opaque payloads,
+* the means to prove, preserve and convey trust properties, such as identity, varacity, freshness, or provenance, and
+* primitives necessary for the construction of interoperable attestation payloads.

+# RATS Roles

+A Role in the context of usage scenarios for remote attestation procedures is providing a service to other Roles.
+Roles are  building blocks that can be providers and consumers of information.
 In the RATS architecture, devices or services can take on RATS roles.
+They are  composites of internal functions (RATS Duties) and external functions (RATS Interactions) that facilitate a required (sometimes optional) task in a remote attestation procedure.

+The base set of RATS roles is:

+Claimant:

+: The producer of trustworthiness assertions pertaining to an Attester; that may or not have a root-of-trust for measurement.

+It is not guaranteed that a Verifier Role can appraise the output of a Claimant via reference values (in contrast to the output of an Attester).

+Examples of Claimant assertions include:
+* The hardware, firmware and software components of the Attester.
+* The manufactuer of Attester components.
+* The Attester's current configuration.
+* The Attester's current location - e.g. GPS coordinates.
+* The method by which binding of an attester to an RTR.
+* The identifier(s) available for identifying and authenticating the Attester - e.g. Universal Entity ID (UEID).

+Others:

+: other content

+# RATS Actors
+RATS Actors may be any entity, such as an user, organization, execution environment, device or service provider, that takes on (implements) one or more RATS Roles and performs RATS Duties and/or RATS Interactions.
+RATS Interactions occur between RATS Actors.
+The methods whereby RATS Actors are identified, discovered, and connectivity established are out-of-scope for this architecture.
+In contrast, if multiple RATS Roles reside on a single RATS Actor, the definition of RATS Interactions is out-of-scope of the RATS architecture, if no network protocols are required.

+RATS Actors have the following properties:
+* Multiplicity - Multiple instances of RATS Actors that possess the same RATS Roles can exist.
+* Decomposability -  A singleton RATS Actor possessing multiple RATS Roles can be separated into multiple RATS Actors.
+RATS Interactions may occur between them.
+* Composablility - RATS Actors possessing different RATS Roles can be combined into a singleton RATS Actor possessing the union of RATS Roles.
+RATS Interactions between combined RATS Actors ceases.

+Interactions between RATS Roles belonging to the same RATS Actor are generally believed to be uninteresting.

-In this context, devices are typically composite devices (in the case of atomically integrated devices that would result in a composite device with one component).
+Devices are typically composite devices (in the case of atomically integrated devices that would result in a composite device with one component).
 Services are software components - e.g. a daemon, a virtual network function (vnf) or a network security function (nsf) - that can reside on one or more devices and are not necessarily bound to a specific set of devices.

 Devices or Services (Systems) can take on one or more RATS roles either by separate functions or via a collapsed functions that take on multiple RATS roles.